 What Do I Need to Know About Air Pollution?

-Studies have shown that air pollution is related to the worsening of asthma symptoms.
-One study of young campers with moderate to severe asthma revealed they were 40 percent more likely to have acute asthma episodes on high pollution summer days than on days with average pollution levels.
+Research shows that air pollution can worsen asthma symptoms.
+A study of young campers with moderate to severe asthma showed they were 40 percent more likely to have acute asthma episodes on high pollution summer days than on days with average pollution levels.

 How Can Air Pollution Affect My Asthma?